 Applicants who intend to hold their fellowships at UTM, must submit their applications through UTM.
-The School of Graduate Studies determines how many applications the UTM Office of the Vice-Principal can put forward for submission to the Banting Competition; for example, in 2019 UTM was allowed to forward 2 submissions.
+The School of Graduate Studies determines how many applications the UTM Office of the Vice-Principal can put forward for submission to the Banting Competition.
+In 2020, UTM is allowed to forward 2 submissions.

 **NEW** Notice of Intent:

-In order to faciliate the review process, UTM faculty members are required to fill out an online Notice of Intent (here) by July 15 (approximately, to be confirmed).
+In order to facilitate the review process, UTM faculty members are required to fill out an online Notice of Intent (here) by Friday, July 17, 2020.
 If applicant is no longer interested in submitting a full application, please notify the OVPR by email to email@example.com.

 - UTM Internal Deadline:

-By UTM internal deadline (approximately early August, to be confirmed), applicants are required to submit a copy of the following documents for the internal competition in one single .PDF document in the following order to firstname.lastname@example.org:
+By UTM internal deadline (Wednesday, August 12, 2020), applicants are required to submit a copy of the following documents for the internal competition in one single .PDF document in the following order to firstname.lastname@example.org:

 1. Application form, which must be initiated through the ResearchNet Application System (https://www.researchnet-recherchenet.ca/rnr16/LoginServlet?language=E) .